kijin/pinboard-api/README.md

 Note that some methods will return `false` instead of throwing an exception on failure.
 This is because the author has judged that errors in those cases are not "exceptional".
 (For example, it is harmless to try to delete a bookmark that has already been deleted.)
-All of cases are all documented above.
+All such cases are clearly documented above.